timomeh/timobleh/README.md

 ## But…

 I don't want it to spit out a nonsense tweet every few minutes.
 So before it tweets something, it sends me a few randomly generated tweets to my Telegram Account.
 I can *approve* a tweet directly in Telegram, which then will be tweeted by the bot.
 I can't change a tweet in this approval process, it stays truly random (stochastic).
+Props to [@_chrispop](https://twitter.com/_chrispop) for the idea of an approval process and for the suggestion to connect it to Telegram.

 <p align="center">
   <img alt="Tweets" src="https://raw.githubusercontent.com/timomeh/timobleh/master/.github/tweets.png" width="700">